- ABOUT US

 - Injury Prevention

 This is the final part in our 4-part series in marathon training.
 Dublin Marathon is just around the corner now, on Sunday 28th of October.
 I hope your training has been going well and you have found the previous blogs on marathon training useful.
-If you missed any of the previous parts check out these links, as there is lots of useful tips and information:
+If you missed any of the previous parts check out these links.
+There is lots of useful tips and information:

-Nutrition is key to your performance on the day of the marathon, as well as during your training leading up to the big event.
+Nutrition is key to your performance on the day of the marathon.
+It is important during your training leading up to the big event.
 Correct nutrition requires some forward planning; however, you will reap the benefits as you will be adequately fuelled for those long training sessions.
 Not only will good nutrition maximise your performance it will result in better overall health.
 It is also essential for repair and recovery which is important for you at this stage of your training, and to minimise illness and injuries.

 On the day of the marathon the best piece of advice is to stick to what you have been eating throughout your training!
 You should have practised your pre-marathon meal during your long runs to ensure it doesn’t upset your stomach and you feel adequately fuelled.
 Eating a carbohydrate rich meal 3-4 hours prior to the race ensures that carbohydrate stores in your body are fully stocked.
 It is also advisable that this meal be relatively low in fat and fibre to aid gastric emptying and leaving you the athlete feeling satisfied.
 Also, plan you meal after the marathon as you will need to replenish your energy.
 The Dublin marathon website has some great tips on this, please follow this link.